 Note that the PUMP Act does not apply to airline crewmembers (flight attendants and pilots).
 Certain motorcoach and railway employees will not be covered by the PUMP Act until December 29, 2025 and have special rules that apply.
 Visit here for more information.
-If you are not covered by the PUMP Act, you may have a right to receive break time and space under other laws (see below).
+If you are not covered by the PUMP Act, you may have a right to receive break time and space under Nebraska law.
+You may also have a right to receive break time and space under other laws (see below).